Ron McNeil (musician): The Fab Four

+McNeil portraying John Lennon during a Fab Four show at the Pacific Amphitheatre in Costa Mesa, California in August 2026.

-In pre-1997, McNeil had the idea of forming The Fab Four after noticing Paul McCartney impersonator Ardavan Sarraf winning a sound-alike competition in Los Angeles.
-McNeil said that "He sounded so much like Paul my hair stood up on the back of my neck" and co-founded the band with Sarraf and his friends Rolo Sandoval and Michael Amador as Ringo Starr and George Harrison.
+In the late 1980s to early 1990s and after Imagine's breakup, McNeil had the idea of forming The Fab Four after he and fellow musician Rolo Sandoval noticed Paul McCartney impersonator Ardavan Sarraf singing McCartney's Coming Up and winning the prize money at a sound-alike competition at The Fest for Beatles Fans (formerly Beatlesfest) in Los Angeles.
+The year prior, McNeil performed Lennon's song Imagine at the competition.
+McNeil said that "He sounded so much like Paul my hair stood up on the back of my neck".
+McNeil later got Sarraf's number and phoned him about his idea, in which Sarraf at first declined.
+However, after many conversations, Sarraf eventually agreed, leaving to McNeil co-founding the Fab Four with Sarraf, Sandoval, and Michael Amador in 1997.
 Before then, most of the original members, including McNeil, were in separate Beatles tribute bands.
-In an interview in 2013, despite the growing fame of the band, McNeil mentioned "It's no big secret our rivals are a group called Rain."
+In an interview in 2013, despite the growing fame of the band, McNeil mentioned "It's no big secret our rivals are a group called Rain," being the band's main competitor Rain: A Tribute to the Beatles.

-In 2018, McNeil said "After 25 years, I want to be home a little more.
+In March 2018, McNeil announced his retirement from the Fab Four.
+He stated "After 25 years, I want to be home a little more.
 But I'm still president of the company, and everybody who started this with me are still my business partners, even though only Ardy's still on stage.
 So it'll be carrying on, which is great."
-He anointed Newcastle-born Adam Hastings (originally from the Bootleg Beatles) as his replacement for Lennon.
-However, McNeil would sometimes return as Lennon whenever Hastings isn't available.
+He endorsed Newcastle-born Adam Hastings (originally from the Bootleg Beatles) as his replacement at the City National Grove of Anaheim in November 23rd, though McNeil comes back to perform whenever Hastings is unavailable.

 The Monkee Men

-According to an interview in 2024, McNeil stated he wanted to form a tribute band that was interactive to the audience and that he was a fan of The Monkees, and so he created The Monkee Men, a tribute band dedicated to The Monkees.
-McNeil then contacted a few members from The Fab Four and asked them if they could join his band.
+According to various interviews during the pandemic, McNeil stated he wanted to form a tribute band that was interactive to the audience and that he was a fan of The Monkees.
+He then created The Monkee Men in 2022, a tribute band dedicated to The Monkees.
+McNeil then contacted his friends Jon Fickes, Doug Couture, Joshua Jones, and his brother Frankee Mendonça from The Fab Four and asked them if they could join his band, which they eventually agreed to.
+He also contacted original Monkees member Micky Dolenz about the idea, in which Dolenz gave him "his full blessing" according to McNeil in an interview in August 2023.
 The band first performed at the Starlight Bowl in Burbank, California on July 22, 2023, opening for The Fab Four, with McNeil seen performing as "the Fifth Monkee", as most of The Monkees' songs require more than four musicians.

-Personal life

-According to an article in 2012, McNeil had a wife named Cassie and a son named Ozzie.
-During his 2018-2020 hiatus, he mentioned that during his retirement he spent more time with his wife and son than he did when he was portraying Lennon.
-In 2020-2022, according to several Instagram and Facebook posts online, McNeil later dated a St. Louis resident, Kaitlynn Ann.
-McNeil proposed to her in 2022 after two years of dating.
-He has since moved to St. Louis, where he currently resides.